Sławomir Sawicki

 logging

-This module defines functions and classes that provide a flexible event logging system for applications and libraries.
-It’s a good idea to use it because it ensures that all Python modules can participate in logging - your application log may include your messages integrated together with messages coming from third-party modules.
+This module defines functions and classes that provide a flexible event-logging system for applications and libraries.
+It’s a good idea to use it because it ensures that all Python modules can log in - your application log may include your messages integrated with messages from third-party modules.

 Example: